jonseymour/12coins/README.md

 	f = 4*f2 + 2*f1 + f0

-Allocate the coins according to the allocations implied by the identified structure.
+Allocate the coins according to the allocations implied by the identified structure then permute the weighings according to the identified permutation.
 Flip the pans according to the bits f2, f1 and f0.

 #Other notes